SUBSCRIBE TO OUR NEWSLETTER

 Meylas is a traditional restaurant highlighting the Emirati culture and traditions both in food and decor

-Remember the Meylas Emirati food truck scouring the city earlier this year at Mushrif Park and Abu Dhabi Art Fair in 2014?
+Remember the Meylas Emirati food truck scouring the city earlier this year at Mushrif Park and Abu Dhabi Art Fair?

-Well, if you haven’t tasted the food yet, you now have the chance to experience their traditional dishes as Meylas has opened their first restaurant in Abu Dhabi.
+Well, if you haven’t tasted the food yet, you now have the chance to experience their traditional dishes as Meylas now has a restaurant in Abu Dhabi.

 Located in Al Muneera at Al Raha Beach, we can’t wait for cooler days as they also have an amazing terrace facing the sea.